 Photo Courtesy of the National Park Service

-Peter Lee is Editorial Director of GeorgiaGov Interactive, a division of the Georgia Technology Authority.
+Peter Lee is account manager for GeorgiaGov Interactive, a division of the Georgia Technology Authority.
 He holds a master’s degree in communications and is a Certified Usability Analyst.